What to do

 Talk to your GP if you have nosebleeds often and aren't able to prevent them.
 They may refer you to an ear, nose and throat (ENT) specialist for an assessment.

 If you see your GP or go to hospital with a nosebleed, you will be assessed to find out how serious your condition is and what's caused it.

 The two main treatments a hospital doctor may use to stop your nose bleeding are cautery and nasal packing.

 If doctors can see where the blood is coming from they may seal it by applying a stick with a special chemical on it to stop the bleeding.

 If cautery isn’t possible, doctors might pack your nose with special sponges to stop the bleeding.
 You may need to stay in hospital for a day or two for this.

 Causes of nosebleeds

-The inside of your nose is full of tiny, delicate blood vessels that can become damaged and bleed relatively easily.
+The inside of your nose is full of tiny, delicate blood vessels that can become damaged and bleed quite easily.